[ ESO ]

 Find more details about the GIRAFFE CCD format and properties here.

-In total, GIRAFFE raw frames have 2148x4096 pixels.
+GIRAFFE raw frames have 2148x4096 pixels.
 Pixel size is 15x15 microns.
 There is only one read-mode available, which is unbinned, low gain.
 Raw frames have a size of 17.4 MB each.
-Find example (reference) frames here.

 Bruce had three columns with hot pixels, at x=416-418, starting at y=1466.
 Carreras has none.

-Extensions.
-Raw data come as FITS files with three HDUs (header units).
+Raw data come as FITS files with three header units (HDU).
 The main plane (HDU1) has the header with all primary keywords and telescope, positioner, detector, observation, instrument etc. keywords, as well as the pixel data.
 Two extensions (HDU2 and HDU3) host binary tables.
 The first binary table is the OzPoz table.
 It includes the association of the objects and the fibre buttons, and also contains fibre positioner keywords.
 This is the PAF file generated by FPOSS (the fibre positioner observation support software tool), with some OzPoz information added (such as R, Theta and errors).

 The second binary table contains the fibre description and the association between fibre buttons and fibre position in the slits, and also includes lab-measured fibre transmission values.
 This table is static.

 Find here a description of the GIRAFFE binary tables.
-The Users Manual has also a detailed description of the GIRAFFE raw data structure.
+The User Manual has also a detailed description of the GIRAFFE raw data structure.

 Except for the BIAS and DARK calibration frames, all GIRAFFE data come in a specific data format which is due to the fibre systems being projected onto the detector.
 The format is described here.